OpenXT-Extras/win-tools/readme.txt

 XenClientDisplayResolutionAgent:

-This was a small .NET Windows application that is used to write the current guest resolution into XenStore.
+This is a small .NET Windows application that is used to write the current guest resolution into XenStore.
 It is superseded by a new agent called the OxtUserAgent that performs the same duties without pulling in .NET.
 This new service uses OxtService mentioned above.